KDE/digikam-doc/getting_started/installation.rst

     >= 6.1.0         macOS 10.11 (`El Capitan <https://en.wikipedia.org/wiki/OS_X_El_Capitan>`_) or newer
     >= 6.0.0         macOS 10.8 (`Mountain Lion <https://en.wikipedia.org/wiki/OS_X_Mountain_Lion>`_) or newer
     =============== ===========================================================================================

 .. note::

-    Due to use `Macports environment <https://www.macports.org/>`_ to build digiKam PKG, and the rolling release Macports policy applied on time, it's difficult to provide a binary compatibility with older versions of macOS.
-Also Macports packages are frequently updated for security reasons, and this can require more recent macOS SDK.
+    `Macports <https://www.macports.org/>`_ , which was used to build the digiKam PKG, has a rolling release policy making it difficult to provide binary compatibility with older versions of macOS.
+Macports packages are frequently updated for security reasons, and this can require a more recent macOS SDK.

-When the **PKG** file is downloaded, to start the installer, a security warning will appears, because the package is not signed for the Apple Gatekeeper.
+When the **PKG** file is downloaded, and the installer is started, Apple Gatekeeper will display a security warning because the package is not signed.

 .. figure:: images/macos_pkg_warning.webp
     :width: 400px
     :alt:
     :align: center

-    The macOS Warning When you Try to Run digiKam PKG after Downloading
+    The macOS Warning When you Try to Run the digiKam Installer after Downloading

-You needs to give the rights to run from the **macOS Config Panel/Security and Confidentiality** to confirm to Gatekeeper that all is safe here.
+You need to allow the installer to run by clicking on **Open Anyway** in the **macOS Config Panel/Security and Privacy** dialog.

 .. figure:: images/macos_pkg_security.webp
     :width: 400px